pudly/schmopera-hugo/content/articles/rigoletto.md

 </figure>

-It takes us a while to see him in a light any different from that bestowed by his meeting with the ominous Sparafucile (David Shipley, whose reptilian lead the violoncelli and contrabasses were very happy to follow in their snarling***): very much a lower-class entertainer, but investing what remains of his soul to protect his daughter, Gilda (Mané Galoyan), from the lascivious and prying eyes of his employer and the world.
+It takes us a while to see him in a light any different from that bestowed by his meeting with the ominous Sparafucile (David Shipley): very much a lower-class entertainer, but investing what remains of his soul to protect his daughter, Gilda (Mané Galoyan), from the lascivious and prying eyes of his employer and the world.

 Too bad that his slatternly housekeeper, the disinterested Giovanna (Lindsay Kate Brown), knows that she can get more for her services and is therefore easily tempted by the Duke's bribes, which she clearly has experience in accepting.

+> As this opera's production hopes we do not forget, the quest for justice is eternal.

 Nicholas Newton's Monterone is perfectly imposing for the underestimated role that his character plays in accomplishing a task that he knows to be futile.
 Is denouncing a den of vice into which your daughter has somehow fallen and pronouncing convincing maledictions ever an easy task?
 Particularly when your model in Victor Hugo's original play, _Le roi s'amuse_, is by far less sympathetic.

 Given that this production has him bludgeoned and stabbed multiple times before our potentate friend unceremoniously fires a pistol into his head, his appearance is all the more stark and martyrish.
-(To announce the inevitable procession of his coffin, William Guanbo Su's Usher was a suitably ironic and stentorian Voice of Death, his carcere**** being laced with undeniable tones of "accepted euphemistic double-talk.")

 <figure data-type="image">{{% md %}}{{% /md %}}